YCWangLab/Phylogenetic-placement-for-animal-aeDNA-in-Lake-Tjornin-of-Reykjavik/README.md

 # Animal mitochondrial eDNA phylogenetic placement for the Tjörnin dataset
-Workflow and scripts for mitochondrial phylogenetic placement of animal ancient eDNA from Lake Tjörnin, Reykjavík, including reference panel assembling, tree construction, target DNA extraction, and PathPhynder-based lineage assignment.
+This repo contains the workflow and scripts for mitochondrial phylogenetic placement of animal ancient eDNA from Lake Tjörnin, Reykjavík, including reference panel assembling, tree construction, target DNA extraction, and PathPhynder-based lineage assignment.
+Codes/commends for running each step of the analysis are contained in the given scrips.
+One would need to edit the parameters on top of each script for modifying specific file names, CPU threads, and memory limits before running the codes/ commends.

 ## ⚙️ Workflow Overview